Call now for a free estimate!(972) 747-9906

 Don't be fooled by a dishonest fence contractor!

-We are ashamed that many of our fellow fence contractors are passing #2 grade cedar pickets off as #1 grade cedar!
+We are ashamed that many fence contractors are now passing #2 grade cedar pickets off as #1 grade cedar!

 Evidence indicates they will tell you they are bidding #1 cedar in conversation, and fail to indicate this in writing on their contracts.
 Many contracts simply describe "cedar" as the wood to be installed.
 This is NOT specific enough and most trusting homeowners do not catch it until its too late.
 When comparing bids to someone who is genuinely using #1 cedar, the counterfeit #2 will always be a lower price.
 If you THINK you are getting #1 and you're really getting #2, your bid will be artificially lower and more attractive.
 This is what this article is written for.
 Hopefully we catch you in time!